Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Conditional Normalizing Flows

 \section{Conditional Normalizing Flows}

 A normalizing flow is a technique that transforms a simple base density distribution $\pi(\vec{z})$ to a more complex target density distribution $p(\vec{x})$ using a bijective, differentiable function known as a bijection $\vec{x} = f(\vec{z})$.
+In an application of the normalizing flow, the $\vec{x}$ would be features to learn and generate, while $\vec{z}$ are random variables generated by a base density distribution.
 A normalizing flow often uses a chain of bijections to construct the final bijection, which allows the modeling of complex target distributions.
 To make the normalizing flow learnable and computationally efficient, a bijection is often chosen to be a simple function and the coefficients of the function are parameterized by neural networks, often by the MultiLayer Perceptrons (MLPs).
-Using the change of variables technique in mathematics, a normalizing flow can estimate the target density distribution with the input vector $\vec{x}$.
-The learnable weights in the neural network $\vec{w}$ are then optimized by the Adam~\cite{kingma2015adam} optimizer by minimizing the negative log-likelihood function $\mathcal{L}(\vec{w} | \vec{x})$.
-A normalizing flow can be extended to a conditional normalizing flow by concatenating the conditional vector $\vec{r}$ with the input vector $\vec{x}$ and using the combined vector to estimate the target density distribution.
+Applying the change of variables method, as described in Equation \ref{eq:change_of_variable} , a normalizing flow can estimate the target density distribution with the input vector $\vec{x}$.
+The learnable weights in the neural network $\vec{w}$ are then optimized by minimizing the negative log-likelihood function $\mathcal{L}(\vec{w} | \vec{x}) = -\mathop{{}\mathbb{E}}_{x}[\log p_w(\vec{x})]$.
+A normalizing flow can be extended to a conditional normalizing flow by concatenating the conditional vector $\vec{c}$ with the input vector $\vec{x}$ and using the combined vector to estimate the target density distribution.

 Our \cnf\ implementation was based on a type of normalizing flows, known as the Masked Autoregressive Flows (MAF).
 In MAF, the bijection transforms the base density distribution by sequentially transforming each dimension based on the previously transformed dimensions.
-This autoregressive feature transforms depend on the ordering of the input vector and slow for sampling.
+This autoregressive feature transforms depending on the ordering of the input vector and is slow for sampling.
 To minimize the ordering effect, we added a permutation bijection to each MAF.

 In this work, we achieve the generation of detector responses that vary as functions of particle kinematics and event conditions with a conditional normalizing flow model.
-The target density distribution is a multidimensional distribution that describes the detector responses of particle kinematic observables and their correlation.
+The target density distribution $p(\vec{x})$ is a multidimensional distribution that describes the detector responses of particle kinematic observables $X$ and their correlation.
 The conditional vector comprises particle kinematics and event variables on which target detector responses depend.